-It's not as though golf is completely inaccessible to women, so why is there such a huge gap between men and women?
+It's not as though golf is completely inaccessible to women, so why is there such a huge gap?
 The problem lies within a larger cultural issue in the golf community.

 While it takes hard work to change the culture in any clubhouse, there are many practical steps golf courses can take to get women interested in trying the game.
-Here are six ideas you can use to get women playing at your golf course:
+Here are six ideas you can use to get women interested in golf and playing at your course:

 We need to get young players into the game early, and that starts with teaching and instruction.
 Hosting a summer camp is the perfect way to get them started, plus it gives parents a break during the summer holidays.
 Kids are usually much more willing to try a new sport than adults, especially if the camp is designed to be both a good learning experience and fun.

 When planning the camp, make an effort to find female leadership.
 It's so much more inspiring for young girls to be taught by a female coach, and it makes a huge difference in keeping them interested in the game.
 Strong women coaches are outstanding role models for young women and will leave a lasting impression on the girls they teach.

 2. Plan Events That Are Geared Towards Women in Golf